Oitomi teapots and kettles (history, manufacture, use and care).

 The Oitomi logo (three oak leaves represent longevity)

 However, both companies focus on manufacturing quality products, much of which is by hand.
-This is one of the reasons Oitomi is a trusted brand and recognized for its high-quality cast-iron products.
+This hands-on approach is one of the reasons Oitomi is a trusted brand and recognized for its high-quality cast-iron products.

 Oitomi foundry worker